On time immunisation is the best protection.

 Whooping Cough Outbreak 2012- 2013

-Whooping cough immunisation during pregnancy is available from your family doctor.
+Whooping cough immunisation during pregnancy helps protect the newborn baby from pertussis while its own immune system develops.
+This immunisation is available from your family doctor.
 The immunisation is funded for pregnant women between 28-38 weeks gestation.
 For more information contact your family doctor or midwife.

 Health Professional Advice

 Information for Early Childhood Education Centers (ECECs)

 Whooping Cough Videos and Sound Files

 (kidshealth / Immunisation Advisory Centre / Ministry of Health).

 Baby Mackenzie was hospitalised with whooping cough in Wellington early 2012.
 The mother talks about the experience, including the fact that they're pretty sure her partner gave Mackenzie whooping cough.
 She heard about the booster in antenatal classes and said to her partner that he should have the booster.
 They subsequently forgot about it but she now says if she'd realised what could happen, both of them would have had the booster.

 The video shows three-week-old Sativah Illingworth struggling for each breath, having mucus suctioned from her lungs and being winded as she gasps for air.
 Her mother wanted to share their story to illustrate the dangers of whooping cough and the importance of immunisation to protect young babies.